EDUC 101 CAREERS IN EDUCATION (1-2)

 EDUC 202 HISTORICAL AND CONTEMPORARY PERSPECTIVES: AMERICA'S URBAN SCHOOLS (3)

 Philosophical, historical and contemporary issues of education as they relate to American urban and/or metropolitan schools and schooling.
 Critical analyses of the functions of urban schools through classroom discussion and inquiry.
 Topics include the issues around urban education as they intersect with society, culture, politics, and economics within an urban framework.
+Students who have successfully completed the honors version of this course (EDUC 204) will not receive additional credit for this course.
 Core: Metropolitan Perspectives.

 EDUC 203 TEACHING AND LEARNING IN A DIVERSE SOCIETY (3)